ponylang/ponyc/README.md

 ## Linux using an RPM package (via COPR)

-For Red Hat, CentOS, Oracle Linux, Fedora Linux, or OpenSuSE, the `release` builds are packaged and available on COPR ([ponylang/ponylang](https://copr.fedorainfracloud.org/coprs/ponylang/ponylang/)).
+For Red Hat, CentOS, Oracle Linux, Fedora Linux, or openSUSE, the `release` builds are packaged and available on COPR ([ponylang/ponylang](https://copr.fedorainfracloud.org/coprs/ponylang/ponylang/)).

 ### Using `yum` for Red Hat, CentOS, Oracle Linux and other RHEL compatible systems: